-The Bridge School recognises that the appropriate use of consequences in conjunction with rewards has an important role to play in encouraging pupils to take responsibility for their own behaviour.
-When considering consequences, this is only to be used when pupils understand the relationship between the consequence and inappropriate behaviour(s) displayed and where the consequence is consistently effective in reducing the inappropriate behaviour.
+The Bridge School recognises that the appropriate use of sanctions or consequences in conjunction with rewards has an important role to play in encouraging pupils to take responsibility for their own behaviour.
+When considering consequences, this is only to be used when pupils understand the relationship between the consequence and unsafe behaviour(s) displayed and where the consequence is consistently effective in reducing the behaviours of concern.